Skip to content Skip to Live Chat

 An Online PMHNP Certificate Program Built for a Nurse’s Schedule

 WGU offers unparalleled flexibility to work with your busy schedule.
 Online coursework and tests are available anytime, anywhere.
-Our commitment to competency-based education means that you move through your courses as quickly as you demonstrate mastery of the material.
+Our commitment to flexible education means that you move through your courses as quickly as you demonstrate mastery of the material.
 Your prior experience and education can help you complete your courses more quickly.

-"WGU has a wonderful learning platform where you can learn and succeed at your own pace, and they have mentors and course instructors to guide you along the way.
+"WGU has a wonderful learning platform where you can learn and succeed at your own pace, and they have mentors and course instructors to guide you along the way..”

 —Breann Dickey